My shopping cart

-The results of a regular exercise are amazing but when you are tied to an eight to five job, having a regular exercise is simply a challenge.
-To encourage movement within your workspace, start by investing in standing desk converter.
-It will help you stand more in every 30 minutes or more.
+The results of regular exercise are amazing, but when you are tied to an eight-to-five job, having a regular exercise routine is simply a challenge.
+To encourage movement within your workspace, start by investing in a standing desk converter.
+It will help you stand more every 30 minutes or more.
 You can adjust the height of your desk depending on your task at hand.
-Companies such as Facebook and Google provided standing desk to their employees because it makes them more focused and productive.
+Companies such as Facebook and Google provide standing desks to their employees because it makes them more focused and productive.

-Aside from standing desk converter which encourages standing and moving away from your desk often, there are exercises that can be done while having your desk job.
+Aside from a standing desk converter, which encourages standing and moving away from your desk often, there are exercises that can be done while at your desk job.
 The following exercises were recommended by Emily Milam of Greatist.

 THE TWINKLE TOE

-Tap those toes on the floor under your desk.
-You can also move and stand in front of a small trashcan and lift up those legs to tap the toes on its edge, alternate the fee similar to soccer drill.fashion.
+Tap your toes on the floor under your desk.
+You can also move and stand in front of a small trash can and lift up your legs to tap your toes on its edge, alternating your feet similar to a soccer drill.

 THE WALL (STREET) SIT

 In order to build strength and endurance, try the wall sit.
-Stand with your back against the wall, bend the knees and slide your back down the wall until the thighs are parallel to the floor.
+Stand with your back against the wall, bend your knees, and slide your back down the wall until your thighs are parallel to the floor.
 Sit and hold for 30-60 seconds.
-You can also try crossing the right ankle over the left knee, hold for 15 seconds, then switch!
+You can also try crossing your right ankle over your left knee, hold for 15 seconds, then switch!

 THE SEATED LEG RAISER